kazinayem2011/ci-cd-test-ocr/pipeline/Pipeline-Instructions.md

     --value "GITHUB USER"
 ```

 **NOTE:** Keep in mind that these Parameters will only be available within the same region you're deploying this Pipeline stack.
-Also, if these values ever change you will need to [update these parameters](https://docs.aws.amazon.com/cli/latest/reference/ssm/put-parameter.html) as well as update the "aws-sam-ocr-pipeline-pipeline" Cloudformation stack.
+Also, if these values ever change you will need to [update these parameters](https://docs.aws.amazon.com/cli/latest/reference/ssm/put-parameter.html) as well as update the "ocr-pipeline-stack" Cloudformation stack.

 ## Pipeline creation